The three phases of quantum annealing: fast, slow, and very slow: Transverse-Field Ising chain

 Comparing Eqs.~\eqref{eq:LZDifferentialEquations} and \eqref{eq:TIDifferentialEquations}, we notice that the dynamics of the LZ and the TI model are formally identical if we identify

-Therefore, the transverse field Ising chain can be understood as $N/2$ generalized LZ-models, where each two-level system corresponds to a (positive) value of $k$.
+Therefore, the transverse-field Ising chain can be understood as $N/2$ generalized LZ models, where each two-level system corresponds to a (positive) value of $k$.
 Consequently, when crossing the QCP, the sublevels that have $\Delta/J_k \gg 1$ go through an avoided crossing, as illustrated in Fig.~\ref{fig:TI_energysublevels}.